boyuanliuoptics/DOS-calculation/README.md

 Notice and Future Plans
 ----------------------------------------
 The DOS in 2D structures is not as smooth as that in 3D due to the inherent characteristic of the two methods.
-We will find some other methods more compatible to 2D situations, like adaptive Gaussian broadening method and so on.
+We will find some other methods more compatible to 2D situations, like adaptive Gaussian broadening method, to give a better solution for 2D sructures in the future.